Table of Contents

 Obviously, not all technology programs can be avoided.
 I'm always happy to help with troubleshooting.
 There are a few simple steps that you can take to avoid major headaches.

-• Make a plan.
-Think about what technology you will need for your session.
+First, think about what technology you will need for your session.
 At minimum, a computer and microphone are necessary.
 You may also want headphones, a mouse, and a webcam.
 I don't recommend using a phone for tutoring.
 The small screen size can be challenging if we need to review text together.
 Whatever you choose, make sure this technology will be available during your session.

 Plan to Be on Camera